 Roku lays off 300 workers and removes streaming content to save money

-looks to be seriously tightening its pursestrings.
-The ‘s laying off a full ten percent of its , over 300 , in addition to a conducting a number of other measures, as reported by Variety.
-These job cuts are just the beginning, as Roku’s also removing content, consolidating office space and reducing outside service expenses.
+Roku looks to be seriously tightening its pursestrings.
+The company’s laying off a full ten percent of its workforce, over 300 employees, in addition to a conducting a number of other cost-cutting measures, as reported by Variety.
+These are just the beginning, as Roku’s also removing , consolidating office space and reducing outside service .
 The goal here is a major reduction in the year-over-year operating expense rate.

-The stock , as usual, loved the layoffs and related austerity measures, with Roku’s stock rising nine percent in the wake of this news, before settling down to a more modest increase of around four percent.
+The , as usual, loved the layoffs and related austerity measures, with Roku’s stock rising nine percent in the wake of this , before settling down to a more modest increase of around four percent.
 As of this writing, the stock price is still fluctuating.

 This is Roku’s third round of job cuts in less than a year.
 Back in November, it laid off 200 staffers, with 200 more let go in March of this year.
 That’s a grand total of 700 pink slips, representing around 25 percent of the total workforce.
 As expected, the company also announced that it’s holding off on new hires for the being.